py-study-group/beginner-friendly-programming-exercises/exercises.md

 # ex.46
 bank users, info balance everything provided.
 Ask program for options. create user(check if user exit) if update user id(check if exist) balance(check not to be negative), if result = 0(warning! might deactivate the account, are you sure you want to procceed?)---(if no, ask for new amount ot leave). name etc.

+# ex.47
+2 lists, names and salaries into 1 dictionary

+# ex.48
+3 lists names, salaries, missing days into 1 dictionary

+# ex.49
+previous excercise find the employee with fewest days didn't come.

+# ex.50
+previous excercise find the employeessssSSS with fewest days that didn't come and lowest salary, change their salary